 Budapest © Moyan Brenn

-Since then, Hungary has seen numerous dynastic changes, from Turkish occupation to the era of Communism, and today quaint little towns, cities and ruins in the countryside attest to this turbulent history with a rich mosaic of architectural styles and fortified hilltop castles.
-The Hungarian people, neither Slavic nor Germanic, are formal, reserved and intensely proud of their ancient nation and its cosmopolitan capital, Budapest.
+Since then, Hungary has seen numerous dynastic changes, from Turkish occupation to the era of Communism.
+Today, quaint little towns, cities, and ruins in the countryside attest to this turbulent history with a rich mosaic of architectural styles and fortified hilltop castles.
+The Hungarian people, neither Slavic nor Germanic, are formal, reserved, and intensely proud of their ancient nation and its cosmopolitan capital, Budapest.

-Most visitors choose to arrive in Budapest which is situated on a lovely stretch of the Danube, a river that gives the city a good deal of its romance and beauty.
-It is a city of culture and of astounding beauty and grace, and visitors are generally enchanted by it.
-Outside of the capital the plains, rolling hills and rivers, lakes and vineyards hold much to amuse the visitor.
+Budapest is situated on a lovely stretch of the Danube, a river that gives the city a good deal of its romance and beauty.
+It is a city of culture and of astounding beauty and grace, enchanting visitors.
+Outside the capital, the plains, rolling hills, rivers, lakes and, vineyards hold much to amuse the visitor.

-Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.